vmchiran/postman-oic-service-account/README.md

 # Trigger OIC endpoints with a service account without password expiration

 Authentication and authorization in Oracle Integration (OIC) is managed by Oracle Identity Cloud Service (IDCS).

-Oracle Integration REST APIs as well as REST endpoints exposed in integrations are protected using the OAuth token-based authentication.
+Oracle Integration REST APIs as well as REST endpoints exposed in integrations are by default protected and require authentication and authorization.

-By default, all the OIC inbound endpoints require authentication and authorization.
+OIC is enabled to use a service account in which the password does not expire.
+The service account consists of a generic application role created with specific predefined rules.
+Use this account when you need to invoke integrations and require that the account password does not expire.

 - [Creating a service account for OIC](#creating-a-service-account-for-oic)
 - [References and Inspiration](#references-and-inspiration)